Resource Center

 • Time actively spent performing work-related tasks, such as sending emails, making phone calls, or visiting clients.

-• Using employer’s vehicle.
+• The employer’s vehicle is used for travel.
 The time spent traveling is compensable if an employee has to use the company vehicle for work purposes.

 • Carrying employer tools.
 If an employee transports tools or equipment for their employer, adding time and effort beyond the usual commute, that extra time must be paid.

 • Alternate worksite reporting.
-If an employer requires an employee to travel to a different job site on a short-term basis, which involves more than a minor distance, this travel time must be compensated.
+If an employer assigns an employee to travel to a different job site on a short-term basis, and the commute covers a long distance, this travel time must be compensated.

 • Special circumstances.
 Activities like education and training time may also count as “working hours” under certain conditions.